 District Energy Systems (DES)

-District energy systems, DES, are centralized networks that supply heat or cold to multiple buildings in a certain urban area.
-Both, district heating and cooling cannot only be integrated with other municipal systems but help to boost the efficiency of these such as electric power generation, sewage treatment or waste among others.
+District energy systems, DES, are centralized networks that supply heating, cooling or domestic hot water to multiple buildings in a certain urban area.
+Both, district heating and cooling cannot only be integrated with other municipal systems but help to boost the efficiency of these such as electric power generation, sewage treatment or waste among others through sector coupling and utilization of thermal storage systems.
 The existing synergies between the production of heat, cold and electricity have the potential to optimise and integrate these systems, enabling to:

 • Integration of larger shares of variable renewable power and/or low-carbon options